 Although it is not necessary in most cases, the affiant should understand that he/she may be required to testify before an immigration officer as to the information contained in the affidavit.
 Download the I-130 affidavit sample >>

-When filing Form I-751, the couple will again be required to prove a bona fide marriage.
+When filing Form I-751, USCIS again requires the couple to prove a bona fide marriage.
 It will become even more important to demonstrate combined bank accounts, insurance, tax returns and other documents.
 Start planning now.
-Read 33 Great Documents for Proving a Bona Fide Marriage on an I-751 Petition.